10 Simplest Ways To Speed Up Your WordPress Site

 2. The Theme

 Depending on the theme you choose, your website can be super-fast and responsive or agonizingly slow.
 The science behind it is simple: The more content there is on the page, the more your server will have to upload, and the more your user will have to download.
+Easy to follow tutorial with step-by-step instructions how to start a blog or how to make a website using WordPress with build in drag and drop page builder.

 If someone claims that their theme is highly customizable, it most likely means that it’s full of a lot of unnecessary content that will slow your web page down.
 Stick to a simple, minimalistic theme to reduce the workload on your server.